MicroEJ/docs/DeviceDeveloperGuide/ecom/ecom-comm/ecom-comm.rst

 buffer, and get bytes from the receive buffer.
 There is no flow control.

-When the transmit buffer is full, an attempt to write more bytes from the MicroEJ application will block the Java thread trying to write, until some characters are sent on the serial line and space in the buffer is available again.
+When the transmit buffer is full, an attempt to write more bytes from the MicroEJ Application will block the Java thread trying to write, until some characters are sent on the serial line and space in the buffer is available again.